-The SMART-R radar reflectivity was "calibrated" using the most up-to-date version of TRMM PR overpasses during the period, yielding a bias of -4.0 dB with an uncertainty of +/- 1 dB.
+The SMART-R radar was calibrated using the most up-to-date version of TRMM PR overpasses during the period, yielding a bias of -4.0 dB with an uncertainty of +/- 1 dB.
 This offset also produced consistent results when compared with S-Pol data with matched resolution, interpolation scheme, and sectors.
-No solar gain calibrations were done for SMART-R.